DigiBP/AS25_Chocolat_Express/README.md

-# Therapist Matcher / Find My Therapy TEST
+# Therapist Matcher / Find My Therapy

 **Automation of Patient–Therapist Matching**
 This project digitalizes and simplifies the process for patients seeking a fitting and available psychotherapist after receiving a prescription.
 By matching patients against professional criteria, availability, and individual needs, it reduces waiting times, increases transparency, and provides therapists with a clear digital interface to efficiently accept or decline new patients.